MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 2. On the left menu, select the **Monitor** section.
 3. Select **Work queue (preview)**.
 4. In the work queue list, select the work queue you would like to edit.
-5. Select **Edit work queue** in the toolbar and update the values in the update pane.
+5. Select **Edit work queue** on the toolbar and update the values in the update pane.
 6. Select **Save**.

 ## Share a work queue